When you buy through links on our site, we may earn an affiliate commission.

 A cat not drinking water might drink flavored water!
 You can try to make your cats drink more water by flavoring it with a bit of tuna juice or chicken broth.

 Many cats like drinking out of fountains.
 It might take a while for them to get the hang of it, but once they do, they’ll love it!
-Fountains are attractive because the moving water is interesting to the cat and it stays fresh.
+Fountains like this one from Cate Mate ($27.95, Chewy) are attractive because the moving water is interesting to the cat and it stays fresh.
 This definitely helps if you forget to change your cat’s bowl every day.

 Cats are finicky about just about everything (big shocker!), and you can go ahead and add drinking bowls to that list.
 Test a few out (glass, stainless steel, ceramic or plastic) and you might discover your cat has a definite preference.